-Wellcare offers a $13 premium and $480 deductible.
-They have a three-star rating.
+Wellcare offers a $13 premium and $480 deductible and has a three-star rating.
 You may have no copays with a Wellcare prescription drug plan.

 UnitedHealthcare features a $22.50 premium for prescription drug coverage.
 You’ll pay a $310 deductible.
-Their four-star rating means they offer quality coverage for many outpatient prescription needs, including Extra Help.
+Their four-star rating offers quality coverage for many outpatient prescription needs, including Extra Help.

 |Clear Spring Health||$16.40||$480||2|